DPP & Compliance··10 min read

 DPP enforcement does not arrive all at once.
 The timeline is graduated by product category:

-First, 84% of UK manufacturers are not DPP-ready according to Make UK research.
-Being in the 16% that is ready — even for a category not yet enforced — creates a meaningful advantage in procurement.
+Manufacturers in later cohorts feel the temptation to deprioritise.
+That is a mistake.
+With 84% of UK manufacturers not yet DPP-ready, being in the 16% that is prepared — even ahead of enforcement — creates a genuine procurement advantage.
 Sustainability-led purchasing is accelerating across European supply chains.
-Tier 1 suppliers are already asking for DPP-compatible data from their Tier 2 and Tier 3 vendors.
-Early movers do not just avoid fines.
-They qualify for commercial opportunities that compliance laggards cannot access.
+Tier 1 suppliers are already requesting DPP-compatible data from Tier 2 and Tier 3 vendors.
+Early movers do not only avoid fines; they qualify for commercial opportunities that compliance laggards cannot access.

 Speaking ROI, Not Technology